Home

 • ContactPoint - A contact point, usually within an organization.

-• Entity - Abstract base type for compound (ie. non-atomic) nodes.
+• Entity - An abstract base type for compound nodes.

 • Enumeration - Lists or enumerations, for example, a list of cuisines or music genres, etc.